 On a principal day, Kaag Tihar is the day of the crow, and the witness of Yama is adored.
 The second-day Kukur Tihar is for reversing the dogs as the specialists of Yama.
 On the third day is Gai Tihar and Laxmi Puja.

 On this day cow is offered petitions and nourishment in the morning, and Goddess Laxmi is offered to expand supplications and puja at night.
 The fourth day is for the draft creature, bulls when the Newari people group additionally performs Maha Puja committed to one.

 In a few groups, sisters and siblings acknowledge tika from each other.
-Bhai implies sibling in Nepali.
-Siblings and sisters respect each other and the sisters implore Yama, the God of Death, for their siblings’ advance, flourishing and lifespan.
+Bhai implies siblings in Nepali.
+Siblings and sisters respect each other and the sisters implore Yama, the God of Death, for their siblings’ advance, flourishing, and lifespan.